streamlit/docs/content/develop/tutorials/execution-flow/fragments/start-and-stop-fragment-auto-reruns.md

 - This tutorial uses fragments, which require Streamlit version 1.33.0 or later.
 - This tutorial assumes you have a clean working directory called `your-repository`.
+- You should have a basic understanding of fragments.

 ## Summary